 A full insights report will be loaded as seen below.
-There are three main report tabs: Activity, Content and Audience.
+There are three main report sections: Overview, Your Audience and Content You Share.

-For insights into each post, click on “view Insights” under each image.
+For insights into individual posts, click on "view Insights" under each image.

 A Insights panel slides out from the bottom (of the post), displaying the total number of likes, comments, shares, saves, profile visits and reach of this one post.

 If you Swipe up the panel and you'll see details of two other report sections: Interactions and Discovery.

 Under Discovery, you can view the breakdown of the total impressions: whether a user found your post through their home feed (if they are already following you), the hashtags you've used, directly from your profile or from other locations.

 This is especially useful if your account is fairly new and you want to confirm if you are using the right hashtags to attract the right group of users.